-The option for phone payment has been extremely popular over the last four years, as the chart below shows.
+The option for phone payment has been extremely popular over the last few years, with increasing number of transactions, as the chart below shows.
 It is a simple process to install the app which can then be used each time parking is required, eliminating the need to have change available.

-In early 2020, it was noticeable that more people were switching to cashless payment types, this has continued with a dramatic increase in 2021.
+In early 2020, it was noticeable that more people were switching to cashless payment types, this has continued with a dramatic increase year on year.
 This may have been in response to the Covid-19 outbreak and a desire to avoid the risk of cross-contamination from money and from touching pay and display machines.

-To continue to acknowledge this move, help with the fight against the virus and to encourage uptake still further, we decided to remove the small convenience fee (15p) which previously accompanied each RingGo transaction.
+To continue to acknowledge this move, help with the fight against the virus and to encourage uptake still further, we decided to remove the small convenience fee which previously accompanied each RingGo transaction.